A Healed Heart Is Full of Faith, Hope, and Love!

 OVERCOMING UNHEALTHY BELIEFS

 A false or unhealthy belief is a lie about the true nature of reality, and we need to shine truth into our hearts to correct these lies.
-For example, if you believe that you are not worthy of love, you believe a lie.
+For example, if you believe you are not worthy of love, you believe in a lie.
 Drs.
 Loyd and Johnson believe we learn our wrong beliefs in three ways:

-1) We learn them from negative experiences that we then draw faulty conclusions and generalizations.
+1) We learn them from negative experiences from which we then draw faulty conclusions and generalizations.

 2) We learn them from our parents, teachers, and peers who pass their wrong beliefs on to us by word and example.

-3) We inherit them in our DNA, which I will give examples in the “Breaking Free from Strongholds” section.
+3) We inherit them, which I will give examples of in the “Breaking Free from Strongholds” page.

 The following are nine categories of unhealthy, destructive beliefs that will distort the way you view your life.
-The primary unhealthy beliefs are:
+The primary unhealthy beliefs from The Healing Codes Manual, p.
+55 are:

 - I am unlovable.
 I am insignificant.
 I am flawed.

 - I am hopeless.
 I am worthless.
 Life is hopeless.

 - Something bad will happen.
 The future will be like the past.
-I’m not OK.
+I’m not okay.

-- Something must change right now for me to be OK.
+- Something must change right now for me to be okay.

 - People will take advantage of me.
 People are too sensitive.